kendall-at-bates/dcs-git/index.md

   ## What is it?
 ]
 .right-column[
+## Distributed Version Control System
+- Tracks changes in files.red[*]
+- Helps integrate changes from others
+- Copies are kept in multiple places

+.footnote[.red[*] Actually, it could be any kind of data -- but we area mostly concerned with source code files] ]
+???
   A distributed version control system!
 Translated into English, that means software which performs all the nasty bookkeeping parts of dealing with changes in files.red[*] over time.

-.footnote[.red[*] Actually, it could be any kind of data -- but we area mostly concerened with source code files] ]
+  The distributed part is awesome.
+Everything you need to work with a git repository is completely local.
+You can turn off your wireless so that you aren't tempted to go read things on the internet and still get work done and commit.
+Most centralized VCS require you to be online and to have the source repository up.
 ---
 .left-column[
   ## What is it?
   ## Why use it?
 ]
 .right-column[
-  .gray[A distributed version control system!
-Translated into English, that means software which performs all the nasty bookkeeping parts of dealing with changes in files over time.]
+## A safety net
+- Don't leave home without it!
+- Searchable
+- Distributed for extra backups

+## Widely-used and well known
+- Not ogooglebar
+- You can get a better intro than mine!
+- Prospective employers check github

+]
+???
 Git gives you a safety net so that you can tinker and experiment without fear of losing your work.
 It is also a well-known and widely used system which makes it easy to <a href="https://www.google.com/#q=site:stackoverflow.com+how+do+I+get+started+using+git">get good answers</a> about using it from people who do every day.

-]
+Since git is distributed, as soon as you start syncing your working with a remote repository, all of your files which are under git are backed up.
+That means you can toss your laptop in Lake Andrews and you can still hand in your work the next day.

+Please don't toss your laptop in Lake Andrews, though!

+### prospective employers
+GitHub has activity metrics built in, and prospective employers for programmers will often review activity -- especially those using Free/Open Source software!
 ---
 template: inverse